Why IVR is Critical to Contact Centre Performance

 In a sector focused on digital transformation, AI and new customer channels, it’s easy to overlook one of the most important parts of the contact centre experience - IVR.

-That makes it more than a routing tool.
+That makes IVR far more than a routing tool.
 It is a key driver of both customer experience and operational performance.

 The role of IVR in contact centre performance